 Do you accept insurance?

 I am in-network with Tricare.
 If I am out of network with your insurance company, I recommend calling your insurer to find out whether you have any out-of-network benefits.
 Many companies cover up to 100% of my fee out of network.
 If you do have out-of-network coverage, I am happy to file those claims for you.
 I am not in-network with Medicare or Medicaid, and they will not reimburse you for any portion of my fee nor will your supplemental insurance cover my fee.

 If I am in your network, and your diagnosis code is covered by your insurer, you will only be responsible for a copay and possibly co-insurance, assuming that your deductible has been met.

 This depends on the nature of your concerns and a number of other factors.
 Marriage counseling and treatment of problems related to sexuality can range widely in duration as some couples problems are very minor, while others are experiencing very severe, long-standing problems such as those involving repeated infidelity.

 I am always searching for ways to improve my level of service.
-If you have a question that is not addressed on this page, please do me a favor the question to me through my contact form so that I can address it here.
+If you have a question that is not addressed on this page, please contact me through my contact form.